pkncoder/dotfiles/README.md

 These are my dotfiles for my linux distro configuration.

 ## Extra work when using
-The noctalia-shell repo needs to be cloned into quickshell/ *it isn't in it currently due to it being really large*
+The noctalia-shell repo needs to be cloned into quickshell/

+This is due to noctalia-shell being really large.

 ## Credit where Credit is due